 There is certainly evidence to suggest that wetlands can help reduce the negative impact of some natural disasters.
 However, wetlands cannot be treated as a disaster mitigation cure-all: they should be considered as one piece of a context-specific puzzle.

 China's Agriculture Investment Bank plans to inject USD $450 billion into agriculture over the next four years.
 If this colossal investment is put towards projects that rely on the current agroecological research, it could spur an environmentally sustainable future for Chinese farmers.

 On a global scale, the EU's consumption of agricultural products is perhaps the single largest driver of deforestation.
 This may change, with the EU's new Action Plan on Deforestation, but whether or not this plan will protect the livelihoods of smallholder farmers remains to be seen.

 December 18th was International Migrants Day.
 IWMI and WLE are working on migration issues in Asia and are holding a out-migration dialogue in China.
-Here is a photo story of male out-migration and the effects on agriculture.
+Here is a photo story of male out-migration and its effects on agriculture.

 Faced with the pressure of finding new ways to feed its massive population, China has decided invested $450 billion into farming.
 While the exact uses of this cash injection remain mysterious, the move represents a massive shift back towards domestic food production.